-The availability of support services for students with disabilities is dependent upon the needs of students as well as available funding and resources.
+The availability of support services is dependent upon the needs of students and the current functional limitations.
 It is entirely up to the student whether or not to access services.
-However, no student shall receive support services without proper verification of their disabling condition and current functional limitations.
-Using the interactive process with the student, DSS will determine which support services to authorize based on all available documentation and information provided.
-However, interim temporary support services may be approved for students whose disability documentation is inconclusive and are in the process of being reevaluated.
-In addition, it is important for students to understand that the accommodations authorized by Disability Support Services apply only to Cal State San Marcos.
-Students who ask for a specific accommodation, which is denied by the Disability Support Services Office, can appeal the decision directly to the ADA Appeals Officer (see Grievance Policy section of this handbook for more details).
+However, no student shall receive support services without proper verification of their disabling condition.
+Disability Support Services (DSS) will utilize the interactive process with each student to determine what accommodations will be provided.
+A significant amount of consideration will be given to the documentation provided and past history in using accommodations.
+However, interim or temporary support services may be approved for students whose disability documentation is inconclusive and are in the process of being reevaluated.
+Accommodations or modifications cannot be provided if they would result in a fundamental alteration to a course or program of study.
+In situations in which a request for a specific accommodation has been denied by the Disability Support Services Office, the student can appeal the decision directly to the Title IX/ADA Appeals Officer (see Grievance Policy for more details).
+In addition, it is important for students to understand that the accommodations authorized by Disability Support Services apply only to California State University, San Marcos.

 Campus tours are normally provided through the Office of Enrollment Services.
-However, students with disabilities may request a tour of the campus from the Office of Disability Support Services to learn about the accessible features of the campus.
+However, students with disabilities may request a tour of the campus from the DSS Office to learn about the accessible features of the campus.

-Priority registration is given to those students using wheelchairs, requiring interpreting/captioner services, requiring access to information in alternate format and to those who are currently receiving special medical treatment that requires them to be available at specific periods of the day.
-If a student believes they are need of priority registration for disability related reasons, they need to speak with their DSS counselor.
+Priority registration is given to those students requiring interpreting/captioner services, access to information in alternate format, special testing accommodations, those who are currently receiving special medical treatment that requires them to be available at specific periods of the day or to those with significant mobility impairments.
+If a student believes they are in need of priority registration for disability related reasons, they need to speak with their DSS counselor.
+DSS staff are available to assist both present and future students with disabilities with applications for financial aid, admissions paperwork and other university related services.

-Students in need of special parking privileges due to a permanent or temporary disability need to contact Parking Services at (760) 750-7500.
-Students with long-term mobility limitations (over 6 months) are encouraged to apply for a DMV Parking Placard.
+There is no access to designated disabled parking spaces unless you are in possession of a valid DMV Placard, DP or DV License Plate and a valid parking permit.
 All students are required to purchase and display a valid Student Parking Permit each semester.
 However, students with a DMV Placard or (DV) License Plate may be eligible for a student parking fee waiver if the Financial Aid Office determines they are financially eligible.

 (ADD, Acquired Brain Injuries, Psychological and Learning Disabilities)

 Students with disabilities are provided with counseling for concerns related to their disability.
 Please note that disability related counseling is not meant to take the place of treatment for a mental illness.
 Students in need of evaluation or treatment for a psychological disorder will be referred to a qualified professional in the community.
-Academic advising is provided by the faculty with supplemental advising provided by the Office of Disability Support Services.
+Academic advising is officially provided by the assigned advisors through Undergraduate Advising Services and the various colleges.
+The DSS Counselors can provide students with supplemental academic advising.
+Students are responsible for meeting with their official academic advisors to ensure they are taking the necessary courses to complete their degree requirements.

 Real time captioning services are available to those students with significant hearing impairments who prefer this service rather than sign language interpreting.
 Students utilizing this service must attend class in order to obtain a copy of the printed transcript.